 In establishing its hiring practices the Carbon Lighthouse leadership team read and analyzed 400+ pages of academic research in the field of Personnel Selection.
 The short version of our process, the outcome of our analysis of the academic literature, is below.

 Importantly, the process we developed has been met with resounding success.
-Our average annual turnover rate is 1.3%, 17.7% below the national average turnover rate of 19%.
+Our average annual turnover rate is substantially below industry norms of 19%.

 Carbon Lighthouse’s hiring process works as follows:

 - Online Application of cover-letter, resume, and a few short-answer questions

 - Sample Project

 - In-person Interview